 |Very Good (740-799)||$1,009||$920|

-If you have an at-fault accident, speeding violation, reckless driving violation, or DUI in your rear view mirror, Allied could be a better choice than American Family.
-Each auto insurance company has different post-violation pricing structures, so don't hesitate to shop around to understand which insurance company suits you.
+If you're dealing with an at-fault accident, ticket, reckless driving citation, or DWI on your résumé, Allied could be a better choice than American Family.
+Every auto insurance company prices policies differently after a violation, so always do your due diligence and compare quotes to understand which insurance company suits you.

 |Infraction||American Family avg. annual premium||Allied avg. annual premium|